Taming-the-BEAST/Introduction-to-BEAST2/README.md

 ### BEAST2 - Bayesian Evolutionary Analysis Sampling Trees 2

-BEAST2 is a free software package for Bayesian evolutionary analysis of molecular sequences using MCMC and strictly oriented toward inference using rooted, time-measured phylogenetic trees.
-This tutorial uses the BEAST2 version 2.4.2.
+BEAST2 ([http://www.beast2.org](http://www.beast2.org)) is a free software package for Bayesian evolutionary analysis of molecular sequences using MCMC and strictly oriented toward inference using rooted, time-measured phylogenetic trees.
+This tutorial is written for BEAST v{{ page.beastversion }} {% cite BEAST2book2014 --file Introduction-to-BEAST2/master-refs %}.

-### BEAUti - Bayesian Evolutionary Analysis Utility
+### BEAUti2 - Bayesian Evolutionary Analysis Utility

-BEAUti is a graphical user interface tool for generating BEAST2 XML configuration files.
+BEAUti2 is a graphical user interface tool for generating BEAST2 XML configuration files.

-Both BEAST2 and BEAUti are Java programs, which means that the exact same code runs on all platforms.
-For us it simply means that the interface will be exactly the same on all platforms.
+Both BEAST2 and BEAUti2 are Java programs, which means that the exact same code runs on all platforms.
+For us it simply means that the interface will be the same on all platforms.
 The screenshots used in this tutorial are taken on a Mac OS X computer; however, both programs will have the same layout and functionality on both Windows and Linux.
+BEAUti2 is provided as a part of the BEAST2 package so you do not need to install it separately.

 ### TreeAnnotator

-TreeAnnotator is used to summarize the posterior sample of trees to produce a maximum clade credibility tree.
+TreeAnnotator is used to summarise the posterior sample of trees to produce a maximum clade credibility tree.
 It can also be used to summarise and visualise the posterior estimates of other tree parameters (e.g. node height).

-TreeAnnotator is provided as a part of the BEAST2 tool package so you do not need to install it separately.
+TreeAnnotator is provided as a part of the BEAST2 package so you do not need to install it separately.

 ### DensiTree